RobertBroersma/next-storefront/README.md

 # Demo

-Visit the demo here: INSERT DEMO LINK
+Visit the demo here: https://next-storefront-statik.vercel.app/

 > 📝 This demo will be updated regularly as cool new features are rolled out!